ProjectEvergreen/wcc/docs/pages/docs.md

 ## Conventions

 - Make sure to define your custom elements with `customElements.define`
-- Make sure to include a `export default` for your custom element base class
+- Make sure to include an `export default` for your custom element base class
 - Avoid [touching the DOM in `constructor` methods](https://twitter.com/techytacos/status/1514029967981494280)

 ## TypeScript

-TypeScript is supported through "type stripping", which is effectively just removing all the TypeScript and leaving only valid JavaScript, before handing off to WCC to do its compiling.
+TypeScript is supported through "type stripping", which is effectively just removing all the types and leaving only valid JavaScript, before handing off to WCC to do its compiling.

 ```ts
 interface User {